2019 Nobel Prize in chemistry: 3 win for work on lithium-ion batteries

 The trio will share a 9-million kronor ($918,000) cash award.
 Their gold medals and diplomas will be conferred in Stockholm on Dec.
 10 -- the anniversary of prize founder Alfred Nobel's death in 1896.

-On Tuesday, Canadian-born James Peebles won the Physics prize for his theoretical discoveries in cosmology together with Swiss scientists Michel Mayor and Didier Queloz, who were honoured for finding an exoplanet -- a planet outside our solar system -- that orbits a solar-type star.
+On Tuesday, Canadian-born James Peebles won the Nobel physics prize for his theoretical discoveries in cosmology together with Swiss scientists Michel Mayor and Didier Queloz, who were honoured for finding an exoplanet -- a planet outside our solar system -- that orbits a solar-type star.

 Two Nobel literature laureates are to be announced Thursday -- one for 2018 and one for 2019 -- because last year's award was suspended after a sex abuse scandal rocked the Swedish Academy.
 The coveted Nobel Peace Prize is Friday and the economics award will be announced on Monday.

-Keaten reported from Geneva.
-Jan M. Olsen in Copenhagen, Denmark, and Mari Yamaguchi in Tokyo contributed to this report
+------ Keaten reported from Geneva.
+Jan M. Olsen in Copenhagen, Denmark; Mari Yamaguchi in Tokyo; Jill Lawless in London and AP Science Writer Christina Larson in Washington contributed to this report.

 Top Video